opensquiggly/user-docs/010-overview/foreword.md

 anti-documentation philosophy too far.

 Let's break this down a little.
-First, I think the kinds of documentation the authors were referring to is very different from the kinds of documentation and documentation workflows that we are espousing with OpenSquiggly.
+First, I think the kinds of documentation the authors were referring to is very different from the kinds of documentation that we are espousing with OpenSquiggly.
 What they were talking about are those big-design-up-front, multi-volumed specification documents that were written before any software was written at all, that attempted to describe, in the minutest detail, every last aspect of the behavior of the software.
-That doesn't work for commercial, for-profit software development.
+That doesn't usually work in commercial, for-profit software development projects.
 Perhaps government agencies and highly-regulated industries still need to work that way, but that approach is too slow for fast-moving commercial software development.

 We're talking about something different.
 What we're talking about is the as-you-go type of architecture documents, diagrams, reference documents, code narratives, and other technical errata that you should maintain alongside your source code,